What size air conditioner do I need?

-HVAC (pronounced either “H-V-A-C” or, occasionally, “H-Vak”) is an initialism/acronym that stands for “heating, ventilating, and air conditioning”.
+HVAC (pronounced either “H-V-A-C” or, occasionally, “H-Vak”) is an initialism/acronym that stands for “heating, ventilating and air conditioning”.
 This is sometimes referred to as climate control.
 Refrigeration is sometimes added to the field’s abbreviation as HVAC-R or HVACR.
 The three HVAC functions, heating, ventilating, and air-conditioning, are closely interrelated.
 All seek to provide thermal comfort, acceptable indoor air quality, and reasonable installation, operation, and maintenance costs.

 Why do I need a Licensed Refrigeration Technician to service or install my air conditioning system or heat pump?

 Air conditioners and heat pumps work by extracting heat from an area using a refrigeration cycle.
-An air conditioner is basically a refrigerator without the insulated box.
+An air conditioner is a refrigerator without an insulated box.
 It uses the evaporation of a refrigerant, (formerly referred to as “freon” but now called by terms such as “R-410a,” etc.) to provide cooling.
-Proper knowledge of the refrigeration cycle requires specialized training and certification, and is not included in standard gas/heating or plumbing training.
+Proper knowledge of the refrigeration cycle requires specialized training and certification and is not included in standard gas/heating or plumbing training.
 Under-qualified or improper installation, or poor maintenance will shorten the lifespan of even the best equipment and may void your manufacturer’s warranty.

 What is a heat pump?

 A heat pump is a great heating and cooling choice in our mild Pacific Northwest climate.
 The most popular type is an electric air-source heat pump.
 In the winter, a heat pump collects heat from outdoor air and pumps it inside to warm your home.
 In the summer, the process is reversed.
-The heat pump operates as an air conditioner, taking heat out of your house.
+The heat pump operates like an air conditioner, taking the heat out of your house.
 Because it transfers heat rather than burning fuel to create heat, a heat pump uses significantly less energy to supply the same amount of heat as a traditional furnace.
 A secondary heat source, typically a furnace, serves as a backup for the fewer days when temperatures drop below 0°C. A properly sized heat pump, added to your existing furnace, allows you to heat your home using up to 50% less energy than heating with the furnace alone.
 Together, the heat pump and the furnace become a heating-cooling team for all seasons.

 Compared to other means of heating, heat pumps are very efficient, but only as long as the outside temperatures stay above 0ºC.
 From this point and below, a supplemental heating system has to be used.
-Our Zuba-Central system is equipped with Mitsubishi Electric’s exclusive Hyper-Heat Inverter (H2i) technology, which gives you the same performance benefits all the way down to -30°C and below without having to resort to a back-up heating source!
+Our Zuba-Central system is equipped with Mitsubishi Electric’s exclusive Hyper-Heat Inverter (H2i) technology, which gives you the same performance benefits down to -30°C and below without having to resort to a back-up heating source!
 Zuba-Central provides unmatched cooling and heating capabilities, keeping your entire home cool and consistent in the blaze of summer, and toasty and comfortable during the coldest of winter days.
-The Zuba-Central heat pump system is superior to other traditional heating and cooling systems, and it outperforms competing heat pump systems as well.
+The Zuba-Central heat pump system is superior to other traditional heating and cooling systems, and it outperforms competing for heat pump systems as well.
 For example, with Zuba-Central’s H2i technology, you can count on quick start-up times.
-Plus, the unique defrost mechanism provides an extended period of continuous heating between the defrost time, and minimizes the defrost time required, proving yet again that Zuba-Central is one of the most efficient systems on the market.
+Plus, the unique defrost mechanism provides an extended period of continuous heating between the defrost time and minimizes the defrost time required, proving yet again that Zuba-Central is one of the most efficient systems on the market.
 More differences.